Dogwood vs Magnolia | How to identify them?

 Dogwood BarkMagnolia Bark

-1. Dogwood tree bark is dark brown or gray.
+1. Dogwood bark is dark brown or gray1.
+Young trees have thin, smooth bark

 Wood Color Difference Between Dogwood and Magnolia